CarbonInfinity/AiiDA-on-AWS/Section3/installing-software.md

 The above section downloads, extracts and prepares the installation of RASPA.

 ```
-./configure CFLAGS="-march=cascadelake -O2 -pipe" CXXFLAGS="-march=cascadelake -O2 -pipe" --prefix=${PREFIX}
+./configure CFLAGS="-march=skylake -O2 -pipe" CXXFLAGS="-march=skylake -O2 -pipe" --prefix=${PREFIX}
 ```

 Using `./configure` we can add flags for the C compiler such that we compile for a specific processor type.
-In this case `cascadelake`.
+In this case `skylake`.
 Next we finish the installation:

 ```
 make